 Kiir Rose Through The Ranks In The Second Sudanese War To Become John Garang’s Trusted Lieutenant

 Salva joined the Sudanese army after the treaty, but in 1983, when Dr. John Garang joined an army mutiny he had been sent to put down, Kiir and other Southern leaders (including Dr. Garang), defected from the Sudanese army and joined the rebel Sudan People’s Liberation Movement (SPLM) in the second civil war.
 He then helped Mr. Garang to form the SPLM and rose to lead its military wing, which now forms the army of the new state.
 He as well became the deputy to Dr. Garang who was appointed the Vice President of the Republic of Sudan in January 2005.

 Following the signing of the Comprehensive Peace Agreement between Juba and the Khartoum government, which formally ended the war in January 2005, Dr. John Garang was sworn in as the Vice President of the Republic of Sudan.
 Unfortunately, about three months later, Dr. Garang died in a helicopter crash.
 Salva Kiir was chosen to succeed him as the First Vice president of Sudan and President of South Sudan.

-He waged the fight for independence mainly through the Sudan People’s Liberation Movement (SPLM) and its armed wing, the SPLA.
-An independent South Sudan was Kiir’s long cherished dream – far more so than Garang, who favoured greater rights for southerners in a united Sudan.
-In 2005, Kiir said the choice was between either being a “second-class citizen in Sudan or a free person” in your own homeland.
+He fought for independence mainly through the Sudan People’s Liberation Movement (SPLM) and its armed wing, the SPLA.
+An independent South Sudan was Kiir’s long-cherished dream – far more so than Garang, who favored greater rights for southerners in a united Sudan.